bnjmnrsh/exif-extract/README.md

 ### Parallelism

 `exif-extract` uses `exiftool-vendored` as a singleton to extract one file per call.
-To improve performance, `exif-extract` uses a promises-based approach to asynchronously process multiple files at once, and it is throttled by the default settings of the `exiftool-vendored` singleton. `exif-extract` does not currently offer a direct way to manipulate the `exiftool-vendored` singleton default settings.
+To improve performance, `exif-extract` uses a promises-based approach to asynchronously process multiple files at once, which is is throttled by the default settings of the `exiftool-vendored` singleton. `exif-extract` does not currently offer a direct way to manipulate the `exiftool-vendored` singleton default settings.

 See [exiftool-vendored Performance](https://github.com/photostructure/exiftool-vendored.js?tab=readme-ov-file#performance) for details.